plee30/CQBot/README.md

 # CQBot

 A Twitch bot for automatically pulling up teams for Champions Queue games.
+Currently deprecated and out-of-date.

 Based off of https://github.com/TwitchIO/TwitchIO